 The datetime Module

-datetime module, as you probably guessed, contains methods that can be used to work with date and time values.
+datetime module contains methods that can be used to work with date and time values.
 To use this module, we first import it via the

 import statement as follows:

 time class.
 The attributes for the

 time class include the hour, minute, second and microsecond.

 Note: The arguments for the